StructuredCS/algorithm-analysis-deep-dive/README.md

 Algorithm Analysis Deep Dive began as a part of a flipped classroom experience designed for university students ([more about me](https://qhao.info)).
 As the lectures went online, I realized they were helping a much wider audience — especially self-taught programmers and bootcamp graduates who never had the chance to study algorithm analysis rigorously.
 That's why I've decided to open access the course, and share the full learning experience.

-This is not just a coding tutorial — it's a university-level exploration of how to analyze algorithms and data structures with mathematical precision, a topic often glossed over in many coding bootcamps and self-study resources, and one that AI tools like ChatGPT struggle to explain and often hullucinate on.
-In this course, we emphasize understanding why algorithms work, not just how to write them, and focus heavily on deriving and reasoning about time complexity.
+This is not just a coding tutorial — it's a full university-level learning experience in algorithm and data structure analysis, a topic often glossed over in bootcamps and self-study resources, and one that AI tools like ChatGPT frequently struggle to explain accurately.
+The course emphasizes understanding why algorithms work, not just how to implement them, with a strong focus on deriving and reasoning about time complexity.

-The course is organized into weekly modules.
+The course is organized into weekly modules of eight weeks.
 Each week includes curated lecture videos, quizzes, and hands-on coding labs with automated feedback.
 You can:

 * [Binge watch the full playlist here](https://www.youtube.com/playlist?list=PL3fg3zQpW0k4TYTBwPFrGkXDJ1Xh4IHyv)
 * Or follow along with [the course structure below](#-weekly-content--interactive-assignments)
 * Or jump into topics that interest you most using [the content table below](#-weekly-content--interactive-assignments)

+If you find this course helpful, consider giving this repo a star ⭐️, sharing it with your network, or subscribing to [**@StructuredCS on YouTube**](https://www.youtube.com/@structuredcs).
+Your support helps more learners discover quality, accessible resources.

 ## 🧠 Who This Course Is For